Seafood Consumption Guidelines

 Brunswick has a strong industrial past, and manufacturing activities have impacted the marsh environment.
 For the past two decades the U.S. Environmental Protection Agency (EPA) and the Georgia Department of Natural Resources have been addressing those impacts through field sampling of fish species inhabiting the marsh and that are commonly consumed.

 Eating seafood is healthy and it is part of the coastal culture, but it is important to know which species can be eaten frequently, and which should be dinner less often or not at all.
-Through a collaboration with the Environmental Justice Advisory Board in Brunswick, UGA Marine Extension and Georgia Sea Grant designed materials to help explain the Glynn County fish advisories.
+Marine Extension and Georgia Sea Grant designed materials to help explain the Glynn County fish advisories.
 The effort includes a community cookbook series that uses recipes alongside educational information to promote how to safely enjoy Georgia’s local seafood cuisine.
-The 2019 (Vol. 1) and 2020 (Vol. 2) cookbooks are now available electronically.
-Hard copies of the 2021 (Vol. 3) release can be acquired by contacting Kimberly Andrews.
+These materials were created in collaboration with the Rebuild Glynn County Community Development Corporation, Emory University Rollins School of Public Health, and members of the coastal community.

 Georgia Guidelines